 Feast of Covo – Osimo

 The Feast of Covo, or Feast of Còu (cart in the dialect of Osimo), is a religious event celebrated in the first Sunday of August in the district of Campocavallo in Osimo, in the province of Ancona.

-The first edition of Covo dates back to 1939 when a farmer, Clemente Ciavattini. with his sons and other local farmers realized the first cart that represented the coronation Crown, located in Campocavallo Sanctuary.
+The first edition of the feast of Covo dates back to 1939 when a farmer, Clemente Ciavattini. with his sons and other local farmers realized the first cart that represented the coronation Crown, located in Campocavallo Sanctuary.

-After the construction of the wooden skeleton, the ears of the grain are weaved together.
+After the construction of the wooden skeleton, the ears of the grain were weaved together.

 On August 5 1939 the feast was officialized thanks to the support of the bishop and Father Carlo Grillantini.
 Once it was completed, the Crown was brought as a thanksgiving offering for the harvest prosperity.

-Photos: from the official website and Facebook of the event
+Photos: from the Facebook page of the event